 Be Your Own Santa

-July through October is when dealers push the old models to make room for the next model year that's coming in.
+July through October is when dealers push the "old" models to make room for the next model year that's coming in.
 If you're willing to buy the current year's model rather than next year's, you can save some dough.

 End of the Month Equals the Beginning of Savings

 After the 25th of the month, you'll generally be able to negotiate better deals because dealers have quotas to meet.
 There are many factory-to-dealer incentives that are tied to how many cars a dealer sells during the month so if they need to sell more cars to meet these goals, it can mean big savings for you.

 You can do most of your research and legwork online, but buying a car will require at least one visit to the dealership.
 We recommend going if you can on a weekday.
 Because the weekends are jammed with customers, it's like shooting fish in a barrel for the dealer.
 However, when the beginning of the week hits, the fish tend to be a bit scarce and the salespeople will be more eager to work with you.